nubenetes/awesome-kubernetes/docs/terraform.md

 - [badarsebard/terraforge](https://github.com/badarsebard/terraforge) Graphical Terraform configuration generator.
 Terraforge is an application for generating Terraform code visually.
 Users select providers and then add resources as nodes to a graph that can be edited and arranged.
 Links between nodes appear automatically as the configuration of a node makes references to other nodes.
 When finished the design can be exported as Terraform HCL.
 The configuration will include all settings and configurations entered for the nodes.
 - [infracloud.io: 5 Tools to Auto-Generate Terraform Configuration Files 🌟](https://www.infracloud.io/blogs/auto-generate-terraform-configuration-files/)
 - [spacelift.io: 18 Most Useful Terraform Tools to Use in 2023](https://spacelift.io/blog/terraform-tools)
+- [github.com/idoavrah/terraform-tui: TFTUI - The Terraform textual UI](https://github.com/idoavrah/terraform-tui) TFTUI is a powerful textual UI that empowers users to effortlessly view and interact with their Terraform state.
+With its latest version you can easily visualize the complete state tree, gaining deeper insights into your infrastructure's current configuration.
+Additionally, the ability to search the tree and inspect individual resource states allows you to focus on specific details for better analysis and management.
+It's also possible to select specific resources and perform actions such as tainting, untainting and deleting them.
+Finally, you are now able to create and apply plans directly from the UI.

 ## Writing Terraform for unsupported resources with TerraCurl